-Alternatively, depreciation allowance is available on the capital expenditure incurred on machinery or plant.
+Depreciation allowance is available on the capital expenditure incurred on other types of machinery or plant.
 An initial allowance of 60% is available in the year in which the expenditure is incurred.
 An annual allowance is also given at prescribed rates on the reducing value.
 The prescribed rates are 10%, 20% and 30%, depending on the type of machinery or plant.